Pig farming: Negative interactions

 Many negative interactions with pigs arise from stock-people dealing with large numbers of pigs.
 Because of this, many handlers can become complacent about animal welfare and fail to ensure positive interactions with pigs.
 Negative interactions include overly heavy tactile interactions (slaps, punches, kicks, and bites), the use of electric goads and fast movements.
 It can also include killing them.
-However, it is not a commonly held view that death is a negative interaction.
 These interactions can result in fear in the animals, which can develop into stress.
-Overly heavy tactile interactions can cause increased basal cortisol levels (a "stress" hormone).
+Overly heavy tactile interactions from the human handlers can cause increased basal cortisol levels (a "stress" hormone).
 Negative interactions that cause fear mean the escape reactions of the pigs can be extremely vigorous, thereby risking injury to both stock and handlers.
 Stress can result in immunosuppression, leading to an increased susceptibility to disease.
 Studies have shown that these negative handling techniques result in an overall reduction in growth rates of pigs.

 "In Canada the Federal government does not regulate the treatment on farms and most provinces have animal cruelty legislation but they typically contain expectations for general agricultural practices."
-Due to this lack of legislation, this perpetuates to the cruel treatment of swine.
-"The NFACC codes of practice are developed larger by the industry and are not enforced with third party oversight."
+This lack of legislation perpetuates the cruel treatment of swine.
+"The NFACC codes of practice are developed by the industry and are not enforced with third party oversight."

 Positive interactions

 Various interactions can be considered either positive or neutral.
-Neutral interactions are considered positive because, in conjunction with positive interactions, they contribute to an overall non-negative relationship between a stock-person and the stock.
+Neutral interactions are considered positive because, in conjunction with positive interactions, they contribute to an overall non-negative relationship between the pig handler and the animal livestock.
 Pigs are often fearful of fast movements.
-When entering a pen, it is good practice for a stock-person to enter with slow and deliberate movements.
+When entering a pen, it is good practice for the pig handler to enter with slow and deliberate movements.
 These minimize fear and therefore reduce stress.
 Pigs are very curious animals.
 Allowing the pigs to approach and smell whilst patting or resting a hand on the pig's back are examples of positive behavior.
 Pigs also respond positively to verbal interaction.
 Minimizing fear of humans allow handlers to perform husbandry practices in a safer and more efficient manner.
-By reducing stress, stock are made more comfortable to feed when near handlers, resulting in increased productivity.
+By reducing stress, stock are made more comfortable to feed when near the pig handlers, resulting in increased productivity.